webnuts/post_json/README.md

 PostJson will serialize Time and DateTime to format `strftime('%Y-%m-%dT%H:%M:%S.%LZ')` when persisting documents.

-PostJson will also parse an attribute's value to a `Time` object, if the value is a string and matches the format.
+PostJson will also parse an attribute's value to a `DateTime` object, if the value is a string and matches the format.

 ### Supported methods